Showing posts with label festival. Show all posts

 2017 July 22, Events of the W. C. Handy Festival Saturday

-I went to Visitor Center to listen to Tom McDonald talk about three of the books that he wrote and had for sale.
+I went to the Visitor Center to listen to Tom McDonald talk about three of the books that he wrote and had for sale.

 I should have bought one.

-I stopped to talk to Tom for a few minutes about growing up in East Florence.
+I stopped to talk to Tom for a few minutes about growing up in East Florence

 Tom said that he grew up on Sweetwater Avenue.

-I live in East Florence but our paths never crossed.
+I live in East Florence, but our paths never crossed.

 Tom went to Brandon School from the first to the sixth grades.

-When we moved to Florence I was already passed the sixth grade.
+When we moved to Florence, I had already passed the sixth grade.

 Tom's family moved to the Central area around the time we moved to East Florence.

-We talked about Sweet Water Creek and walking along the old railroad tracks down by the canal on the bank of the Tennessee River.
+We talked about Sweet Water Creek and walking along the old railroad tracks down by the canal on the bank of the Tennessee River

-When we lived in East Florence my sisters and I would walk to McFarland Park to swim in the Tennessee River.
+When we lived in East Florence, my sisters and I would walk to McFarland Park to swim in the Tennessee River.

-We also swam in the canal which was not far from our home.
+We also swam in the canal, which was not far from our home.

-Tom, said once that he had tried floating down the Sweet Water Creek in a washtub and that he had hoped to make it to the Tennessee River in that tub, but it turns over and he never made it.
+Tom once said he had tried floating down the Sweet Water Creek in a washtub, hoping to reach the Tennessee River.
+However, it turned over, and he never made it.

 What sweet childhood memories we both could recall.

-Then I went to Florence Library to Watermelon Wine the Poetry of American Music.
+Then I went to the Florence Library to read Watermelon Wine, the Poetry of American Music.

-Where I listened to Anne E, DeChant sing and play on her guitar some of her storytelling songs (she was very good)
+I listened to Anne E. DeChant sing and play her guitar on some of her storytelling songs (she was perfect).

-I left the library and rode to Jack's for lunch.
-There I ordered a kids' Chicken Finger Meal which consisted of two Chicken fingers, green beans, Rice Kirby and Diet Coke.
+I left the Library and rode to Jack's for a meal.
+There, I ordered a kids' Chicken Finger Meal, which consisted of two Chicken fingers, green beans, Rice, Kirby, and a Diet Coke.
 I also ordered an Apple Pie.

-I still had time to kill before returning to the Visitor Center so I went back to the Library.
+I still had time to kill before returning to the Visitor Center, so I went back to the Library.

-There was a car show that was about to end so I stopped to take a few pictures.
-It was going to be long with walking so I just took several long-distance pictures.
-I walked back thru the Library and saw Anne DeChant and Frye Gilard standing at the counter in the Library so I walked up to them.
+There was a car show library about to end, so I stopped to take a few pictures.
+It was going to be a long walk, so I just took several long-distance pictures.
+I walked back through the Library and saw Anne DeChant, a Gilard, standing at the counter.
+I walked up to her and told her that I loved her singing and playing, and that her music reminded me of the storyteller and singer Tom T. Hall.

 She thanked me and said she appreciated the compliment.